apache/arrow-adbc/python/adbc_driver_postgresql/README.md

   under the License.
 -->

-# ADBC libpq Driver for Python
+# ADBC PostgreSQL Driver for Python

-This package contains bindings for the [libpq driver](../../c/driver/postgres/README.md), using the [driver manager](../adbc_driver_manager/README.md) to provide a [DBAPI 2.0/PEP 249-compatible][dbapi] interface on top.
+This package contains bindings for the [PostgreSQL driver](../../c/driver/postgresql/README.md), using the [driver manager](../adbc_driver_manager/README.md) to provide a [DBAPI 2.0/PEP 249-compatible][dbapi] interface on top.